 Americans Who Were Detained After Speaking Spanish In Montana Sue U.S. Border Patrol

-Two women who were detained and asked to show ID after speaking Spanish in a convenience store in Montana are suing U.S. Customs and Border Protection, saying the CBP agent violated their constitutional rights when he detained them and asked to see their IDs.
+Two women who were detained and asked to show identification after speaking Spanish in a convenience store in Montana are suing U.S. Customs and Border Protection, saying the CBP agent violated their constitutional rights when he detained them and asked to see their IDs.

 Ana Suda and Martha "Mimi" Hernandez — American citizens who were born in Texas and California, respectively — were questioned as they attempted to buy groceries in Havre, Mont., last May.
 They captured video of the encounter, which began inside the Town Pump gas station and convenience store.
 In all, they were detained for some 40 minutes.